-Van Halen is currently performing a few reunion concerts (if they survive it), with David Lee Roth in the lead.
-They were a very memorable "MTV Generation" rock group with colorful and humorous videos.
+Van Halen was a very memorable "MTV Generation" rock group with colorful and humorous videos.
 I loved three in particular: "Jump ", "Hot For Teacher " and "Panama".

 U2 is an Irish band that has been raising tons of money for hunger around the world.
 My favorite's by them is "Where The Streets Have No Name" and the two powerhouse hits "Beautiful Day" and "Vertigo"

-Pink Floyd is an English rock band that initially earned recognition for their psychedelic rock music, and, as they evolved, for their progressive rock music.
+Pink Floyd is an English rock band that initially earned recognition for their psychedelic rock music and evolved for their progressive rock music.
 They are known for philosophical lyrics, sonic experimentation, innovative cover art, and elaborate live shows.
 My favorite songs by them are "Shine on You Crazy Diamond" and two unique tunes "Pigs" and "Sheep" which came from their innovative "Animals" album.
 This is my all-time favorite classic rock album.